-Even if you’ve been through this before, it’s important to note that CNY in 2022 is 11 days earlier than it was in 2021 and COVID-19 and other logistics challenges such as raw material shortages can have unexpected consequences across the supply chain.
+Even if you’ve been through this before, it’s important to note that CNY in 2023 is 10 days earlier than it was in 2022, and COVID-19 and other logistics challenges can have unexpected consequences across the supply chain.

-Get prepared for the year of the tiger with the best kind of red envelope, keeping your business in stock of inventory!
+Get prepared for the year of the rabbit with the best kind of red envelope: keeping your business in stock of inventory!

 If your business relies on manufacturers in China or the other countries that celebrate the holiday, the Chinese New Year shutdown will probably affect your business — even if the factory is just one step in your retail supply chain.

 Chinese New Year is a public holiday in countries where it is celebrated.
 During the Chinese New Year holiday, all factories close and employees go on holiday for at least two weeks.